-After a most successful project in 2018, we continue in 2019 with a new series of words.
+After a most successful project in 2018, we continued in 2019 with a new series of words: SiPgoes53.
 This time no values or emotions, but human beings.
 People who shaped the world.
 Shaped humanity and our culture.

 Our (very) loose rules.

-Like last year, we want this challenge to be acoustic.
+Like in 2018, we wanted this challenge to be acoustic.

 This means, no pressure, no hurry.

-Each week we will be exploring a new person and everyone can take part in SiPgoes53.
+Each week we explored a new person and everyone can take part in SiPgoes53.

 But one does not necessarily need to take a new image every week.